Lethal Weapon (video game): Arcade and Super NES version

-There was another version of the game released for the day's arcade formats and the Super NES.
+There was another version of the game released for the day's arcade formats and the Super Nintendo Entertainment System.
 It also is a difficult side-scroller where the user plays as either Riggs or Murtaugh and has to complete four missions in order to go on to the fifth and final mission.
 There is little difference between the two characters, other than Riggs having a faster rate of fire for his handgun, but at the cost of having a low jump height, while Murtaugh has a higher jump height at the cost of a low rate of fire for his handgun.
 The first four missions have the player trying to do things such as rescue their friend Leo Getz, defuse a bomb in a shopping mall, stop a dockside smuggling operation, and prevent terrorists from blowing up the city's sewer system.
 The final mission focuses on going after Jack Travis, the main villain of Lethal Weapon 3.

-Unreleased Sega Master System version
+Unreleased Master System version

-A Sega Master System version was in development by Probe Software and supposed to be released alongside the various versions of the game, however, for unknown reasons, it was unreleased to the public.
+A Master System version was in development by Probe Software and supposed to be released alongside the various versions of the game, however, for unknown reasons, it was unreleased to the public.
 No ROM or any evidence of the game is known to exist online, aside from the music by Jeroen Tel.

-Amiga, Atari ST and PC DOS Version
+Amiga, Atari ST, MS-DOS Version

-The Amiga, Atari ST and PC DOS version was developed by Ocean and released in 1992.
+The Amiga, Atari ST, and MS-DOS version was developed by Ocean and released in 1992.
 It is broadly similar to the game on Arcade and SNES, but features unique levels and different gameplay mechanics.